Nuclear-Liu/tutorials/middleware/lombok/Lombok/How to Write an Equality Method in Java.md

 }
 ```

+You can then revert class `ColoredPoint`'s implementation back to the version that previously had violated the symmetry requirement:

-You can then revert class `ColoredPoint`'s implementation back to the version that previously had violated the symmetry requirement:4
+You can then revert class `ColoredPoint`'s implementation back to the version that previously had violated the symmetry requirement:

 ```java
 public class ColoredPoint extends Point { // No longer violates symmetry requirement